GoogleCloudPlatform/bank-of-anthos/src/ledger-db/README.md

 - ConfigMap `default-data-config`:
   - `USE_DEFAULT_DATA`
     - adds default transaction data to the ledger when initialized if `True`
-    - configure default data in /kubernetes-manifests/default-data-config.yaml
+    - data is initialized with /src/ledger-db/initdb/1_create_transactions.sh

 - ConfigMap `ledger-db-config`:
   - `POSTGRES_DB`